joinpursuit/Pursuit-Core-Web/full_stack_express/README.md

 ## Learning Outcomes

-- Understand how servers work
+- Explain what is the internet
+- Explain the request/response cycle
+- Describe what a server does
-- Use Node.js to create and run command line applications
+- Use Express to build a server
-- Understand what APIs are and how they should be designed
-- Use Express to build an API
+- Use Express to build a RESTful API that has full CRUD functionality for one model
-- create views for our API
+- Create views for the express API using React
-- Understand the problem databases solve and build schemas
+- Explain what is a database
+- Use Postgres to build a database and interact with it through its CLI
 - Use SQL to run CRUD operations and JOINs
-- Use Postgres to build a database and interact with it through its CLI
 - Use pg-promise npm package to build a web application backed by SQL
+- Build a backend with multiple models that have at least one relationship (one to many)

-## Lessons, Quizzes, and Labs
+## Lessons and Labs

 |                                            Lesson                                             |                                                                           Lab                                                                           |
 | :-------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------: |